andanteyk/SpanLinq/README.md

 * No GC garbage is not magic.
 It utilizes memory pools, so memory consumption during execution can be relatively high.
 (TODO: citation needed)
 * Some methods are not fully optimized and may result in slower performance than LINQ.
     * Of course it depends on the method.
 Some are twice as fast, some are twice as slow.
+See [Performance](#Performance).

 ## Performance